Michael Soroka: 2019: All-Star and All-MLB team season

 Before the 2019 season began, Soroka was expected to be one of several pitching prospects to spend some time in the Braves' starting rotation.
 During the first week of spring training, Soroka disclosed shoulder discomfort first felt during an offseason workout in January 2019.
 Soroka maintained that the newly reported discomfort was a right trapezius strain, not an issue with his right scapula, which affected him during his debut season.
 Soroka was cleared to play catch in mid-March, followed by throwing batting practice.
 Soroka was sent to minor league camp without appearing in a spring training game.
 Soroka made his season debut against the Arizona Diamondbacks on April 18, 2019, and became the youngest pitcher in the National League upon taking the mound.
 When he was placed on the National League Roster for the 2019 Major League Baseball All-Star Game, Soroka set another age-related record, as the youngest Atlanta Braves pitcher to be named an all-star.
 That year, the Braves became the first team to send two players younger than 22 to the All-Star Game, as both Soroka and Ronald Acuña Jr. received that honor in 2019.
 In the 2019 season, Soroka registered 29 starts, a 13–4 record, 2.68 ERA, and 142 strikeouts in 1742/3 innings.
-He was runner-up in NL Rookie of the Year voting to Mets first baseman Pete Alonso, and he placed sixth in NL Cy Young Voting.
+He was runner-up in NL Rookie of the Year voting to Mets first baseman Pete Alonso, and placed sixth in NL Cy Young Voting.
 He was selected to the All-MLB Second Team for that year.

 2020: Youngest Opening Day starter for the Braves, injury

-Soroka opened the shortened season for the Braves on July 24, 2020, pitching six scoreless innings against the New York Mets, being the youngest Opening Day starting pitcher in the team's modern history, with the age of 22 years and 354 days.
-On August 3, Soroka unexpectedly tumbled to the ground after throwing his 48th pitch of the game.
+Soroka opened the shortened season for the Braves on July 24, 2020, pitching six scoreless innings against the New York Mets, being the youngest Opening Day starting pitcher in the team's modern history, at the age of 22 years and 354 days.
+On August 3, in a game in Atlanta against the Mets, Soroka unexpectedly tumbled to the ground after throwing his 48th pitch of the game.
 He began limping and knelt down to await medical attention.
 Unable to walk off alone, he was helped off the field and left the game.
 He had torn his Achilles' tendon, prematurely ending his 2020 season.
 With the 2020 Braves, Soroka registered three starts, a 0–1 record, 3.95 ERA, and eight strikeouts in 13 2/3 innings.